 Large log files can be difficult to work with and sometimes tail is not enough.
-Sometimes there is just no way around it - you really need to open the entire log file.
 Most text editors will crash if you try to open a log file greater than about 500 MB, but LogViewPlus was designed from the ground up with large log files in mind.
 With LogViewPlus, your ability to open large log files is constrained only by the amount of system memory you have available.

 Use a text editor to edit text.